 These are only some of the most famous legends and myths from Irish culture and folklore.
 Wherever you go in Ireland, you’ll come across a fascinating story that has been told for hundreds of years.
 Some of the legends of Irish folklore are scary or even terrifying, while others are heroic and exciting.

-One thing is for certain: ancient Irish legends are always a bit bizarre but leave you wanting to find out more!
+One thing is sure: ancient Irish legends are always a bit bizarre but leave you wanting to learn more!

 Whether the stories revolve around demons, shapeshifters or magical creatures, we can guarantee that the fascinating tales will entertain you.
 Here are some Irish myths you may like: